-The following presents information about the level in the fair value hierarchy for the University's assets and liabilities that are reported at fair value as of June 30, 2022 and 2021.
+The following presents information about the level in the fair value hierarchy for the University's assets and liabilities that are reported at fair value as of June 30, 2023 and 2022.
 For most financial assets and financial liabilities, the carrying amount equals fair value.
-The University has California Education Facilities Authority (CEFA) Revenue Bonds that are reported at an amortized cost of \$173.0 million and \$176.8 million as of June 30, 2022 and 2021, respectively, on the combined statements of financial position.
+The University has California Education Facilities Authority (CEFA) Revenue Bonds that are reported at an amortized cost of \$169.0 million and \$173.0 million as of June 30, 2023 and 2022, respectively, on the combined statements of financial position.

 Investments in real estate outside of the pool are reported at cost, and those that were contributed are reported at their fair value at the date of the gift, adjusted for impairment if impairment exists.
-At June 30, 2022, the carrying value of such property was \$35.3 million.
+At June 30, 2023, the carrying value of such properties was \$35.3 million.
 The investments were not evaluated for impairment, since no impairment indicators were present and, as a result, no fair value was estimated.